reddybhavi/reward-points/readme.md

 ### `Summary of the files/project`

 1. App.js is the root file.
-2. RewardsHome.js is where the code for tabs lives, It has 2 components
+2. RewardsHome.js is the start file for code and its where the code for tabs lives, It has 2 components
     \
         DisplayTransactionsByUser
             \